Halip26/blog-halip26/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/timlrx/tailwind-nextjs-starter-blog)

-This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging starter Halip's Blog.
-Probably the most feature-rich Next.js markdown blogging Halip's Blog out there.
-Comes out of the box configured with the latest technologies to make technical writing a breeze.
-Easily configurable and customizable.
-Perfect as a replacement to existing Jekyll and Hugo individual blogs.
+Welcome to Halip's Blog!
+This project is a complete rewrite and redesign based on the original Tailwind Next.js Starter Blog by [Timothy (timlrx)](https://github.com/timlrx).
+A dynamic, feature-rich, customizable markdown blogging template built from the ground up with the latest technologies.
+It is perfect for technical writing and blogging.
+This project is a personal blog and portfolio website for [Halip26](https://halip26.github.io/).

+## Introduction

+[Halip's Blog](https://blog-halip26.thedev.id/) signifies a leap forward in markdown blogging, built on a robust framework that prioritizes both developer and user experience.
+Whether you're transitioning from Jekyll or Hugo, or starting afresh, this project provides a solid foundation to create engaging, performant, and stylish blogs effortlessly.

+Feel free to explore the repo and contributions are more than welcome!

 Check out the documentation below to get started.